*THIS IS A SPONSORED COLLABORATIVE POST*

 Something that has always taken Sharon’s fancy are guitar lessons, and for me I’d like to give skiing a go.
 It’s something different and there’s potential of learning a new skill.
 Other options include; a new language, learning how to DJ, even how to cook!

-Don’t get me wrong, personalised items such as custom t-shirts, mugs, or artwork, or a home made gift from the Children are always a win with me, so don’t be put off doing those types of gifts too – there are lots of unique and thoughtful things you can buy on places like Etsy or Not on the Highstreet – however, lets think outside of the box for a change and get her something she really wants and actually needs.
+Don’t get me wrong, home made gifts from the children or personalised items such as custom t-shirts, mugs, artwork, even cheap bobbleheads (!) are always a win with me, so don’t be put off doing those types of gifts too – there are lots of unique and thoughtful things you can buy on places like Etsy or Not on the Highstreet – however, lets think outside of the box for a change and get her something she really wants and actually needs.

 *THIS IS A SPONSORED COLLABORATIVE POST*